rahulj444/neet-data-analysis/README.md

 - **Business Relevance:**
   - Insights helpful for **coaching institutes** to target states with high/low performance
   - Helps in strategic decisions for admissions, outreach, and marketing
+-security & performance
+-used the RLAs for the role based access by restricting the data for users etc

 ---

 ## 📊 Visual Elements